DustinRepo/JexExamplePlugin/README.md

 4. Edit the `gradle.properties` file to specify the same Minecraft version and Yarn Mappings as Jex which you can find [here](https://github.com/DustinRepo/JexClient/blob/main/gradle.properties)
 5. To test, just run the "Minecraft Client" run configuration
 6. When ready to distribute, run `./gradlew build` and the output will be in `build/libs/`

-For a more advanced example, check out the [Jex Crash Plugin](https://github.com/DustinRepo/JexCrashPlugin)